Air-Cooled Unitary Air Conditioners and Heat Pumps

 |

-DOE undertook a rulemaking process that concluded with a direct final rule in January 2016.
-The small, large, and very large air-cooled commercial package air conditioners and heat pumps energy conservation standard rulemaking docket EERE-2013-BT-STD-0007 contains all notices, public comments, public meeting transcripts, and supporting documents pertaining to this rulemaking.
+The small air-cooled commercial package air conditioners and heat pumps energy conservation standard rulemaking docket EERE-2022-BT-STD-0008 contains all notices, public comments, public meeting transcripts, and supporting documents pertaining to this rulemaking.

 Public Meeting Information: